 - Diabetes or high blood pressure during pregnancy

-According to the Department of Health and Human Services, these include:
+According to the HHS, these medications may include:

-- Birth control pills, which can control menstrual cycles, reduce androgens and help clear acne.
+- Birth control pills, which can control menstrual cycles, reduce androgen production and help clear acne.

 - Fertility medications, which can stimulate ovulation in PCOS patients who wish to become pregnant.
 These drugs include clomiphene (also known as the brand name Clomid or Serophene), which are taken orally; or gonadotropins such as follicle-stimulating hormone (FSH) or luteinizing hormone (LH), which are injected.